New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 You want to leave a legacy

 Any increase in the cash value of a whole life policy is not subject to income tax while the cash remains in the policy.
+This can help make investing in whole life insurance worth it.

 How much whole life insurance do I need?